wix-playground/stylable-components/specs/slider/Spec.md

 ##### Focus

-Focus is placed on the handle (the visual object that the mouse user would move, also known as the thumb).
+Focus is placed on the handle.

 > NOTE:
 > Focus is placed on handle according to ARIA doc